OnDataEngineering/OnDataEngineeringContent/_tech-categories/streaming-data-stores.md

 | Amazon Kinesis Streams | Streaming data storage and publish service - <https://aws.amazon.com/kinesis/streams/>
 | Azure Event Hubs  | Elastic service for the buffering and publishing of streaming event data - <https://azure.microsoft.com/en-us/services/event-hubs/>
 | Google Cloud Pub/Sub | Real time message and streaming data service with "at least once" delivery - <https://cloud.google.com/pubsub/>

-## Hadoop Distributions

-[Apache Kafka](/technologies/apache-kafka/) is also bundled with a number of Hadoop distributions:

-| [Cloudera CDH](/technologies/cloudera-cdh/) | Cloudera's distribution of Hadoop, available in free and commercial versions and in the cloud
-| [Hortonworks Data Flow](/technologies/hortonworks-data-flow/) | A distribution of a set of Apache open source technologies (primarily NiFi, Kafka and Storm) for processing streaming data, available for free with commercial support also available
-| [Apache Bigtop](/technologies/apache-bigtop) | An Apache open source distribution of Hadoop